pantheon-systems/documentation/source/content/guides/backups/03-create-backups.md

 ## Create a Backup in the Dashboard

-You can create a new backup and set the timing for how long the backup is kept.
+You can create a new backup and set the length of time a backup is kept.
 You must set this for every environment (Dev, Test, and Live).

 1. Navigate to your site's dashboard.